playframework/playframework/documentation/manual/working/commonGuide/configuration/SettingsLogger.md

 ### Examples

-Here's an example of configuration that uses a rolling file appender, as well as a seperate appender for outputting an access log:
+Here's an example of configuration that uses a rolling file appender, as well as a separate appender for outputting an access log:

 ```xml
 <configuration>